djmoore711/brandfetch-mcp/EXAMPLES.md

 ```
 ❌ Error: Authentication failed.
 Your API key may be invalid or expired.
-Verify BRANDFETCH_LOGO_KEY and BRANDFETCH_BRAND_KEY in your .env file.
+Verify BRANDFETCH_CLIENT_ID and BRANDFETCH_API_KEY in your .env file.
 Get new keys at https://brandfetch.com/developers
 ```